cosmos/sdk-tutorials/academy/golang-intro/2_basics.md

 }
 ```

-This function:
+The following function will not change `i`:

 ```golang
 increase(i int)
 ```

-will not change `i`.

-Try it this way:
+Instead, try it this way:

 ```golang
 package main